 Stir in the chorizo, piquillo peppers, and thyme, and stir to coat.
 Cook until the mixture is fragrant and the chorizo sizzles, just 2 minutes.
-Meanwhile, combine the eggs and crushed potato chips in a large bowl, stir to coat and set aside to soak about 5 minutes.
+Meanwhile, combine the eggs and crushed potato chips in a large bowl, stir to coat, and set aside to soak for about 5 minutes.

 Once the potato chips have soaked, add the remaining 2 tablespoons of oil to the frying pan, stir it in and tilt the pan to coat the edges with oil.
-Add the egg mixture and cook over low heat, covered, until the edges are set but the center is still loose, 15 minutes.
-Occasionally shake the pan gently to make sure the tortilla is not sticking (if it is sticking, loosen with a heatproof spatula).
+Add the egg mixture and cook over low heat, covered, until the edges are set, but the center is still loose 15 minutes.
+Occasionally shake the pan gently to ensure the tortilla is not sticking (if it is sticking, loosen with a heatproof spatula).

-Flip the tortilla by holding a large flat plate over the pan, and inverting the frying pan over the plate.
+Flip the tortilla by holding a large flat plate over the pan, and invert the frying pan over the plate.
 Slide the tortilla, cooked side up, back into the pan.
-Round off the edge of the tortilla with a heatproof spatula and cook over low heat, covered, until the egg on bottom of tortilla is set, about 3 minutes more.
+Round off the edge of the tortilla with a heatproof spatula and cook over low heat, covered, until the egg on the bottom of the tortilla is set, about 3 minutes more.

 Alternatively, turn your oven’s broiler on high, arrange a rack in the upper third, and place the frying pan in the oven (make sure the handle is ovenproof!) and cook until the top is just set and no longer wobbly.

 Add the tomatoes and their liquid, the bay leaf, and bring to a simmer.
-Cook, stirring occasionally, until the mixture is thickened and reduced by about one third, about 10 minutes.
+Cook, occasionally stirring, until the mixture is thickened and reduced by about one-third, about 10 minutes.
 Remove the pan from heat, discard the bay leaf, and transfer the sauce to a blender.